dipamsen/notebook/src/collisions.typ

-#import "../template.typ": blog-post, canvas, numbered, boxed
+#import "../template.typ": blog-post, boxed, canvas, numbered
-#import "@preview/cetz:0.3.2"
+#import "@preview/cetz:0.4.0"

-#show: blog-post.with(
-  title: "Elastic Collisions",
-  date: datetime(day: 31, month: 5, year: 2024),
+#show: blog-post.with(title: "Elastic Collisions", date: datetime(day: 31, month: 5, year: 2024))
-)

 During collision of two spherical masses, the total momentum of the system remains conserved, owing to the lack of any external force present on the system. #footnote[Even if any other force is present, it can be neglected in comparison to the force of collision, which is very large, as it causes a finite change in momentum in infinitesimal time.]
 Different types of collision are distinguished based on